LiaBfab/Stack-Overflow-Developers-2023-Survey-EDA/README.md

 ## <u>Problem Statement</u>
-The goal is to perform a robust EDA, explore every parameter possibles and communicate insights via appropriate visuals.
+The goal is to perform a robust EDA, explore every parameter possible and communicate insights via appropriate visuals.
 Educate us on the choice of visual and document your entire findings.

 ## <u>Tools Utilized</u>